-Students must be guided at all times by the information contained in the official QTAC booklet Tertiary Prerequisites.
-It lists all of the prerequisite subjects for 2019 entry.
-This booklet will be available for distribution in July, 2016 and should be kept until the completion of Year 12.
-In addition to keeping the Tertiary Prerequisites 2019 Booklet as a reference tool, students should also familiarise themselves with the admission policies of each tertiary institution offering courses of interest.
+Students must be guided by the information contained in the official QTAC booklet, Year 10 Tertiary Prerequisites.
+It lists all of the prerequisite subjects for 2020 entry.
+This booklet will be available for distribution in July 2017 and will be available online at www.qtac.edu.au/about-qtac/publications.
+This booklet should be kept until the completion of Year 12.
+In addition to keeping the Tertiary Prerequisites 2020 Booklet as a reference tool, students should also familiarise themselves with the admission policies of each tertiary institution offering courses of interest.
 Selection of applicants for tertiary courses can involve complex admission rules and such rules often vary between institutions and change over time.
 Students considering the OP ineligible option, students likely to be eligible for multiple selection ranks at the end of Year 12, and students planning upgrading strategies will be those most in need of clarifying their admission status with the tertiary institutions.

 Ms Liz Johnston, Careers Counsellor is available to assist students with tertiary entrance and other post-secondary options.
-There will be a number of opportunities throughout the senior phase of learning for students to gain a greater understanding of the requirements.
+There will be several opportunities throughout the senior phase of learning for students to gain a greater understanding of the requirements.